-51. In keeping with the methodology prescribed in the notification dated 26.3.2001, working capital has been worked out.
-In the calculation, maintenance spares for the year 2001-02 to 2003-04 have been worked out on the basis of capital expenditures up to 31.03.2001 as allowed in the previous tariff setting, deduction of 1/5th of the initial capitalized spares therefrom and escalation of 6% per annum.
-The petitioner has claimed interest on working capital at the rate of 11.5%, based on annual SBI PLR for the year 2001-2002, which has been allowed separately by the Commission in certain other petitions and, therefore, the same has been allowed here also despite the objection of some of the respondents.
+51. The petitioner has claimed interest on working capital at the rate of 11.5%, based on annual SBI PLR for the year 2001-2002, which has been allowed separately by the Commission in certain other petitions and, therefore, the same has been allowed here also despite the objection of some of the respondents.
 The detailed calculations in support of interest on Working Capital are as under: